 It is true you may not donate blood just after piercing your ear or else it is done in a non-regulated facility.
 In which case you will have to wait for about 12 months before you can do your eligibility test for blood donation.

 NB: A non-regulated facility is facilities that are outside the hospital or healthcare setting.
 Regulated facilities are health care facilities like health centers, teaching hospitals, private hospitals, etc.

 Myth 9: My blood will finish:

-Fact: Come on, its just a pint! (refer to Myth 1) Or else you have an underlying illness.
+Come on, it’s just a pint! (refer to Myth 1) Or else you have an underlying illness.
 In which case, you won’t be eligible for donation.

 Myth 10: The process hurts so much, I might even die:

-Yes, a lot of people believe that there are lots of life-threatening complications associated with blood donation.
+Yes, a lot of people believe that blood donation will result in lots of life-threatening complications.
+This blood donation myth has been preventing them from donating blood.

 Apart from the initial prickly sensation, the whole process of blood donation is apparently painless.

-The fact is that there are no many side effects that arise from donating blood if it is properly done in a regulated facility.
+The fact is that there are not any side effects that arise from donating blood if it is properly done in a regulated facility.
 There is actually more to gain from donating blood than you lose.

 Myth 11: I can’t donate, I am on medication: